Hyperbole-Devs/jellysquid/README.md

-# jellysquid
+# Jellysquid Description
-A modpack containing jellysquid3, IMS, and 2No2Name's hit optimization mods, plus with optional SpeedRunIGT.
+A modpack containing jellysquid3, IMS, and 2No2Name's hit optimization mods, plus with Iris Shaders & SpeedrunIGT.